illera88/Ponce/docs/README.md

 The examples section is a good way to see how Ponce works.
 If you want a more detailed information check out the Usage section, we explained there the different options.

+Also make sure to review the [limitations](misc/ponce-limitations.md) before you start using Ponce.

 ### Triton

 Ponce relies on the [Triton framework](https://github.com/JonathanSalwan/Triton) to provide semantics, taint analysis and symbolic execution.
 Triton is an awesome Open Source project sponsored by Quarkslab and maintained mainly by [Jonathan Salwan](http://shell-storm.org/) with a rich library.
 We would like to thank and endorse Jonathan's work with Triton.
 You rock! :)